-The decision to ship direct to show site or to the advanced warehouse is a common struggle for exhibitors as they work to plan the logistics of their exhibit materials.
+The decision to ship direct to show site or to the advance warehouse is a common struggle for exhibitors as they work to plan the logistics of their exhibit materials.
 As deadlines approach, exhibitors must decide which option is right for their freight, timeline and budget.
 This article is dedicated to helping exhibitors understand the pros and cons associated with shipping to the advanced warehouse and direct to show site.

 The advanced warehouse is an option for exhibitors to deliver their trade show booth and materials during the weeks leading up to an event.
 The show decorator accepts and stores freight at an offsite location, known as the advanced warehouse, up to 30 days prior to the start of the show.